SemanticMediaWiki/SemanticMetaTags/README.md

 enhance the meta description of an article.

-This extension enables to automatically extend the HTML `<meta>` tags of an article with selected property values to enhance search engine content categorization.
+This extension enables to automatically extend the HTML `<meta>` tags of an article with content generated from selected properties.

 ## Requirements